-Inspired by a moral upbringing, I possess an ethical consciousness along with a fascination for the question, “How do Humans Behave?”
+Influenced by a moral upbringing, I possess an ethical consciousness with a fascination for the question, “How do Humans Behave?”

-Through the medium of sculpture I explore the tenuous relationship between man and his society.
-Isolation, miscommunication, fragility and strength are most attractive.
+Through the medium of sculpture I explore the fragile relationship between man and his society.
+Isolation, miscommunication, frailty and strength are most attractive.